mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-12-08-improving-jekyll-static-comments.md

 Select all the objects in an array where the expression is true.
 Jekyll v3.2.0 & later. **Example:** `site.members | where_exp:\"item\", \"item.graduation_year == 2014\"`"
 %}

-If the hidden `options[parent]` field I added to the form was working properly I should have comment data files similar to these:
+If the hidden `fields[replying_to]` field I added to the form was working properly I should have comment data files similar to these:

 #### Parent comment example